thatcherfreeman/utility-dctls/README.md

 **Sreak Exposure**: Controls the exposure of the streaks, effectively controlling how bright and opaque they are.

+**Jitter Length**: Modulates the Length randomly for each frame

+**Jitter Exposure**: Modulates the Exposure randomly for each frame (same random seed as Jitter Length so both go up and down together)

 **Falloff**: Controls the falloff method.
 I would imagine that the most realistic would be somewhere between Cosine and Linear but it would depend on how the film moves into/out of place.

 **Direction**: Control what direction the blur is in, eg Up/Down/Left/Right.